 Where It All Goes Down

-Although the story of Job takes place in the land of Israel, the more relevant setting is Job's burned out house, where he sits "among the ashes" and speaks to his friends (1:8).
+In terms of micro-setting, most of our poetic dialogue happens in Job's burned out house, where he sits "among the ashes" and speaks to his friends (1:8).
 The whole scene is so bleak that Job's friends "did not recognize him" "when they saw him from a distance" (2:12).
 Depressing, we know.